omcmanus1/conversions-calculator/README.md

 ### Client
 - Create an `.env.local` file in `/client` root, with the following variable:
   - `NEXT_PUBLIC_DEV_API_URL=http://localhost:<CHOSEN_PORT>/api`
-- If you want to create your own cloud functions, generate URLs with suffixes corresponding to the route paths defined in `/server/routes.go`, then set the below NextJS environment variable as the URL path up to (excluding) the endpoint suffix
+- If you want to create your own cloud functions, generate URLs with suffixes corresponding to the route paths defined in `/server/routes.go`, then set the variable as the URL path up to (excluding) the endpoint suffix
-  - `NEXT_PUBLIC_PROD_API_URL=<YOUR_CLOUD_FUNCTION_URL>`
+  - `NEXT_PUBLIC_DEV_API_URL=<YOUR_CLOUD_FUNCTION_URL>`